affinda/affinda-typescript/docs/modules.md

 ___

-### PostContentSchemaHighestDegreeTypesItem
+### ResumeSearchHighestDegreeTypesItem

-Ƭ **PostContentSchemaHighestDegreeTypesItem**: `string`
+Ƭ **ResumeSearchHighestDegreeTypesItem**: `string`

-Defines values for PostContentSchemaHighestDegreeTypesItem. \
+Defines values for ResumeSearchHighestDegreeTypesItem. \
-[KnownPostContentSchemaHighestDegreeTypesItem](enums/KnownPostContentSchemaHighestDegreeTypesItem.md) can be used interchangeably with PostContentSchemaHighestDegreeTypesItem, this enum contains the known values that the service supports.
+[KnownResumeSearchHighestDegreeTypesItem](enums/KnownResumeSearchHighestDegreeTypesItem.md) can be used interchangeably with ResumeSearchHighestDegreeTypesItem, this enum contains the known values that the service supports.
 ### Known values supported by the service
 **doctoral** \